 - That, in retrospect, most of my favorite music has always been in the “magic keys”

-Together, this is a combination of luck, witnessed scientific phenomena, historical alignment, inspiration by others on this same quest and aesthetic enjoyment – the perfect combination – if you’re a collaborative, scientific aesthete like myself!
+Together, this is a combination of luck, witnessed physical phenomena, historical alignment, inspiration by others on this same quest and aesthetic enjoyment – the perfect combination – if you’re a collaborative, scientific aesthete like myself!
 It shows that we should re-examine what music is, what frequencies should – and should not – be played; hopefully to restore our planet to the harmony that our vibrational thoughts and our vibrational energy should be attuned to, for a peaceful, just, loving and caring society – which honors the natural world, and seeks to do all in its power to conserve, nurture and love our planet, our co-inhabitants, and ourselves.

 I look forward to the feedback and contributions from others, in the ongoing human movement back to harmony.